Exhibitions of artifacts from the tomb of Tutankhamun: Ownership and normal display

 All of the artifacts exhumed from the Tutankhamun tomb are, by international convention, considered property of the Egyptian government.
-Consequently, these pieces are normally kept at the Egyptian Museum in Cairo; the only way for them to be shown internationally is by approval of Egyptian authorities.
+Consequently, these pieces are normally kept at the Grand Egyptian Museum in Cairo; the only way for them to be shown internationally is by approval of Egyptian authorities.
 Although journalists and government officials generally support the tours, some Egyptians argue that the artifacts should remain on display in their own country, where Egyptian school-children would have greater access to them, and where the museum's exhibit would attract foreign tourists.

 Tutankhamun Treasures (1961–1967)

 The first travelling exhibition of a substantial number of Tutankhamun artifacts took place from 1961 to 1966.
 The exhibition, titled Tutankhamun Treasures, initially featured 34 smaller pieces made of gold, alabaster, glass, and similar materials.
 The portions of the exhibition occurring in the United States were arranged by the Smithsonian Institution and organized by Dr. Froelich Rainey, Director of the University of Pennsylvania Museum of Archaeology and Anthropology, with the assistance of Dr. Sarwat Okasha, Minister of Culture and National Guidance of the United Arab Republic.
 The exhibit travelled to 18 cities in the United States and six in Canada.

 The exhibition had a public purpose in mind, to "stimulate public interest in the UNESCO-sponsored salvage program for Nubian monuments threatened by the Aswan Dam project".
 The exhibition opened in November 1961 at the Smithsonian's National Gallery of Art, in Washington, D.C.